Paul Hermann (composer): Recordings

-No recordings of Hermann as an artist are known to survive, although he often performed recitals, or as a chamber musician with the Hungarian Quartet, with violinist Zoltán Székely and others.
+No recordings of Hermann are known to survive, although he often performed recitals or as a chamber musician with the Hungarian Quartet, with violinist Zoltán Székely and others.
 Of his concerts and recordings only the programs remain.
-Hermann was also heard on the radio, for example Wireless World 1937 records a broadcast of "Songs You Might Never Have Heard" with Paul Hermann (cello) and John Ireland (piano).
+Hermann was also heard on the radio, for example Wireless World 1937 recounts a broadcast of "Songs You Might Never Have Heard" with Paul Hermann (cello) and John Ireland (piano).